Ganeshmoorthii/Best-Service-Stats-Simple-Templete/README.md

 5. **Push to the branch** (`git push origin feature-branch`)
 6. **Create a Pull Request**

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

-For any questions or suggestions, feel free to contact me at [your-email@example.com](mailto:your-email@example.com).
+For any questions or suggestions, feel free to contact me at [your-email@example.com](mailto:mgmoorthi2004@gmail.com).

 ---